martinmulama/alx-system_engineering-devops/0x00-shell_basics/README.md

     9-firstdirdeletion: that Delete the directory my_first_directory that is in the /tmp directory.
     10-back: that changes the working directory to the previous one.
     11-lists: that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+    12-file_type: that prints the type of the file named iamafile